jakubklimek/CCMM/README.md

 # Czech Core Metadata Model specification

-This repository contains specification of Czech Core Metadata Model modelled in and generated from DataSpecer.
+This repository contains the specification of the Czech Core Metadata Model for research data description modelled in and generated from DataSpecer.
 Changes are described in [RELEASE_NOTES](RELEASE_NOTES.md).
-DataSpecer generates schema diagram in bad resolution, therefore we generated diagram image in better quality.
+DataSpecer generates a schema diagram in bad resolution; therefore, we generated a diagram image in better quality.
 ![CCMM schema diagram](CCMM-model.png)

 The structure of the repository is as follows.
-For the documenattion and publication purposes were created GitHub pages.
+For the documentation and publication purposes were created GitHub pages.
 In each section, there is a link to the published specifications.

 ## cs